The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 America is All-in

 Notice the female mechanic standing on the wing in the foreground.
-By 1943 Americans of all sexes and ages became "all-in" filling all roles in wartime production.
-Men and Women, old and young stepped up; and a lot of Americans were not coming back from the war.
+By 1943, Americans of all sexes and ages became "all-in," filling all roles in wartime production.
+Men and Women, old and young, stepped up, and a lot of Americans were not coming back from the war.
 Image Credits

 Curtiss Wright Buffalo Plant that built the P-40 Warbird

-The Curtiss Wright Factory in Buffalo New York in 1943 Assembling The P-40.
+The Curtiss-Wright Factory in Buffalo, New York, in 1943, Assembling The P-40.

 The P-40 : Versatile & Adaptable

-One Distinguishing Feature of the P-40M is the screened air intake grill on the front which functioned as an additional cooling air intake.
-And you can always tell a P-40 by the rearview-looking glass behind the pilot, a part of the sliding canopy that allowed the P-40 pilots to look behind them.
+You can always tell a P-40 by the rearview-looking glass behind the pilot, a part of the sliding canopy that allowed the P-40 pilots to look over their shoulder and behind them.
+An important feature during a dogfight in the sky./

 Cameras Recording Video Tape on the Wings